Providing Reading Opportunities to Children in Rural Villages

 The library, in cooperation with Cooperative Learning International operates the Lao Children’s Library Boats.
 These boats travel on the Mekong and Ou Rivers and bring books to children living in villages along the rivers.

-The aim of the Book Tuk-Tuk is to visit schools in the area surrounding Luang Prabang with books, learning activities and games.
-The Book Tuk-Tuk will contain books for ages 3-18.
+The aim of the Tuk-Tuk Library is to visit schools in the area surrounding Luang Prabang with books, learning activities and games.
+The Tuk-Tuk Library will contain books for ages 3-18.

-When the Book Tuk-Tuk goes to a school, three librarians will go with it and they will take a full book-bag of 100 books, which will be lent to the students for a period of 2-6 weeks so they have a continual supply of new books to read.
+When the Tuk-Tuk Library goes to a school, librarians and volunteers go with it and they take a full book-bag of 100 books, which is loaned to the students for a period of 2-6 weeks so they have a continual supply of new books to read.

 The children will also be given either a health bag containing soap, toothbrush and other personal items or a learning bag with exercise books and pencils - this will depend on the villages where the schools are located and their access to exercise books, pencils, soap etc.